-One of the most challenging aspects of war related “invisible wounds” is the identification of the illness.
+One of the most challenging aspects of war-related mental health issues is the identification of the illness.
 There are no specific blood tests or specific medical tests that identify psychological illness.
-The diagnosis of a mental illness is based on a checklist of criteria or an evaluation that is done through a series of pen/paper/computer and interview assessments often known as “neuro-psychological evaluations”.
+The diagnosis of a mental illness is based on a checklist of criteria or an evaluation that is done through a series of pen/paper/computer and interview assessments often known as neuro-psychological evaluations.
 Many of the illnesses can have aspects of the other.
 For example, hypersensitivity (overly sensitive to light, sound, etc.) can be a symptom of several things.

 MANY symptoms can indicate either readjustment, medical AND/OR psychological illnesses.
-Many MEDICAL illnesses DO have tests that can “rule out” problems.
+Many MEDICAL illnesses DO have tests that can rule out (R/O) problems.
 It is suggested that you work closely with healing care team (physicians, counselors, etc.) to make sure they are communicating with each other.
 If a veteran is NOT showing signs of improvement, then do not hesitate to request further tests or seek a healing practitioner that will LISTEN TO YOU, work with you, and help the veteran to find relief.

 The MOST important thing is that YOU and the veteran become educated about the diagnosis AND any medications used to treat the diagnosis.
 ALWAYS ASK ABOUT THE DIAGNOSIS AND MEDIATIONS and for a TREATMENT PLAN.

-Everything that affects the veteran, affects you and your family.
-If the veteran has been diagnosed with a psychological illness, you will need to work as a team to communicate and support one another.
+Everything that affects the veteran, affects the family and community.
+If the veteran has been diagnosed with a mental health issue, you will need to work as a team to communicate and support one another.

 Drug Watch – www.drugwatch.com A website dedicated to identifying drugs that may have side effects that are troublesome or are under FDA investigation.